 This photo shows the layer of bedrock, or solid rock, below layers of earth above.

 This bedrock is not very deep, because it is a mountaintop.
 That’s usually what a mountain is– bedrock pushed up much higher than normal.
-And rain waters erode away much of the earth and soil on the moutaintop, leaving the bedrock almost exposed at the surface.
+And rain waters erode away much of the earth and soil on the mountaintop, leaving the bedrock almost exposed at the surface.
 I found it with just a few feet (about a meter) of digging.

-The earth is soft and digable, comprised of loosely packed soil, sand, pebbles, roots, sticks, ants, etc. The bedrock is solid rock.
+The earth is soft and diggable, comprised of loosely packed soil, sand, pebbles, roots, sticks, ants, etc. The bedrock is solid rock.
 Yet the bedrock is sandstone and shale, both soft and crumbly rocks, and I can break the bedrock with my bare hands.
 Some bedrock is hard, some not, yet it’s just the bottom layer of rock underneath where the soil ends.